Dorance Armstrong: Dallas Cowboys

-Armstrong was selected by the Dallas Cowboys in the fourth round (116th overall) of the 2018 NFL Draft.
+Armstrong was selected by the Dallas Cowboys in the fourth round (116th overall) of the 2018 NFL draft.
 Armstrong made his first career start on October 14, 2018 against the Jacksonville Jaguars.
 He recorded his first career sack on November 5, in a game against the Tennessee Titans, a sack he split with Caraun Reid.
 Entering the league as a 21-year-old rookie, he finished the season with 13 tackles, 8 solo, and a half of a sack, while playing in fifteen of the Cowboys sixteen games (one start).

 In 2019, he appeared in 15 games with no starts.
 He tallied 16 tackles, 2 sacks, 9 quarterback pressures, one forced fumble and 2 special teams tackles.
 He recorded the first full sack of his career against the Green Bay Packers.
 He had his first career forced fumble against the New York Giants.
 He had 5 tackles against the Minnesota Vikings.

 In 2020, he appeared in 16 games with 2 starts.
 He registered 33 tackles (one for loss), 9 quarterback pressures, 2 pass breakups, 2 fumble recoveries and 3 special teams tackles.
-He had 5 tackles against the Minnesota Vikings.
+He had 5 tackles against the Vikings.
 He made 3 defensive tackles, along with one tackle, a forced fumble and a recovered fumble on special teams against the San Francisco 49ers.

 In 2021, He appeared in 13 games with five starts, collecting 37 tackles, 5 sacks (third on the team), 22 quarterback pressures (fourth on the team), 2 pass breakups and one fumble recovery that he returned 37 yards for a touchdown.
 He missed 4 games with a high ankle sprain injury.
 In Week 2 against the Los Angeles Chargers, he started in place of defensive end Randy Gregory, who was placed on the Reserve/COVID-19 list.
-In Week 10 against the Atlanta Falcons, he started in place of an injured Randy Gregory, making 3 tackles, one sack, 3 quarterback hurries and one block punt.
+In Week 10 against the Atlanta Falcons, he started in place of an injured Gregory, making 3 tackles, one sack, 3 quarterback hurries and one block punt.
 In the thirteenth game against the Washington Redskins, he had six tackles and returned a fumble recovery 37 yards.

 On March 17, 2022, Armstrong signed a two-year contract extension with the Cowboys.
 He appeared in 17 games with five starts, registering 28 tackles (2 for loss), 8.5 sacks (second on the team), 25 quarterback pressures (fourth on the team), 2 fumble recoveries and 2 blocked kicks.
-He contributed to replace Gregory in the starting lineup at right defensive end.
+He continued to replace Gregory in the starting lineup at right defensive end.
 He had 2 sacks against the Cincinnati Bengals.
-He made 2 sacks against the Cincinnati Bengals.
-He blocked a field goal attempt (against the New York Giants and a punt (against the Los Angeles Rams), becoming the sixth in franchise history with multiple blocked punts in his career.
+He blocked a field goal attempt (against the Giants and a punt (against the Los Angeles Rams), becoming the sixth in franchise history with multiple blocked punts in his career.

-In 2023, he appeared in all 17 games (one start), tallying 28 tackles (7 for loss), 7.8 sacks (second on the team) and 12 quarterback pressures.
-He had 3 tackles for loss and 2 sacks in the season opener against the New York Giants.
+In 2023, he appeared in all 17 games (one start), tallying 28 tackles (7 for loss), 7.5 sacks (second on the team) and 12 quarterback pressures.
+He had 3 tackles for loss and 2 sacks in the season opener against the Giants.